-- Entering into a contract with the City requires the event's organizer to have its own legal standing.
-The same entity who provides the service must provide general liability, worker's compensation, and disability insurances at the time of signing.
-If the Event cannot meet these requirements, it should not apply for funding. - Events are hereby advised that this City funding may not be paid until after the event has been held.
-Applicants should be prepared to provide their own funding for expenses that must be paid before the event, including City of Rochester Police Department services. - As is normal practice, applicants who opt for cash funding MUST pre-pay RPD costs, and must reimburse the City for all other costs it requires. - Note: The City may also determine that it will support an event with in-kind value that can be applied to equipment rental, venue rental, and other non-public safety costs.
+- The City will NOT disburse funds to a fiduciary. - Entering a contract with the City requires that the entity: - 1.
+Has its own legal standing- a 501c3, an LLC.
+To ensure you are eligible to apply for funding, first check that your organization is listed with New York State. https://apps.dos.ny.gov/publicInquiry/#search. - Is the same entity named on the general liability, worker's compensation, and disability insurances. - 3.
+Is the same entity that applies for and holds the special event permit. - If the Event cannot meet these requirements, it should not apply for funding.
+The City reserves the right to deny funding if the organizer cannot meet these terms. - Events are hereby advised that due to timing of events and the City funds becoming available on July 1, most times, City funding will be paid out very close to or after the event takes place.
+Applicants should be prepared to provide their own funding for expenses that must be paid before the event. - Note: The City may also determine that it will support an event with in-kind value that can be applied to equipment rental, venue rental, duplicating, and other support it may determine.